-- disabled or have special educational needs - young carers - affected by parental substance misuse, domestic violence or parental mental health needs or misusing substances themselves - asylum seekers - living away from home or in temporary accommodation - vulnerable to being bullied, or engaging in bullying - live transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of sexual exploitation - do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - at risk of being drawn into extremism or being radicalised - showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - frequently missing/goes missing from care or from home - at risk of modern slavery, trafficking or exploitation - privately fostered
+- looked after

+- disabled or have special educational needs

+- young carers

+- affected by parental substance misuse, domestic violence or parental mental health needs

+- asylum seekers

+- living away from home

+- vulnerable to being bullied, or engaging in bullying

+- living in temporary accommodation

+- live transient lifestyles

+- living in chaotic and unsupportive home situations

+- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

+- at risk of sexual exploitation

+- do not have English as a first language

+- at risk of female genital mutilation (FGM)

+- at risk of forced marriage

+- at risk of being drawn into extremism.

-This updated list provides examples of additionally vulnerable groups and is not exhaustive.
+This list provides examples of additionally vulnerable groups and is not exhaustive.